 Whenever we think of Instagram banning hashtags, the first thought that comes to our mind is promoting pornography, hatred, and terrorism.
 But the real logic encompasses a wider category which might even encompass the soberest divisions.
 The #happythanksgiving hashtag was banned for being used rampantly, which caused it to be presumed as spam content.
 Some other potent reasons for hashtag blocking by Instagram are as follows:

 Sharing content over which you do not have any right.

-Contacting people repeatedly for commercial purposes.
+I am contacting people repeatedly for commercial purposes.

-Taking part in organized crime, selling or buying illicit drugs and firearms by using the platform.
+I am participating in organized crime, selling or buying illicit drugs and firearms by using the platform.

 Advertising about sexual services which doesn’t meet the community guideline.

-Posting content which glorifies self-harm.
+Posting content that glorifies self-harm.

 How To Know If A Hashtag Has Been Banned

 A banned list of hashtags frequently changes, making it imperative to conduct adequate research at our end before including them in the post.
 You can find out the banned Instagram tags by searching for the same in the search bar.
 For this, you need to click on the magnifying glass icon appearing at the Explore tab and then type in the hashtag.
 Once the hashtag name appears, you need to click on the same and scroll through the following pictures.
 On reaching the end-point, you might come across a message stating ‘currently hidden,’ which indicates that the hashtag has been banned by Instagram.
 Some of the hashtags are banned temporarily.
 However, it is always advisable to reframe the same for evoking high engagement and spreading the word about your post.

 What Happens If A Banned Hashtag Is Used